microsoft/playwright/docs/api.md

 An array of all pages inside the browser context.

 #### browserContext.setCacheEnabled([enabled])
-- `enabled` <[boolean]> sets the `enabled` state of the cache.
+- `enabled` <[boolean]> sets the `enabled` state of the HTTP cache.
 - returns: <[Promise]>

-Toggles ignoring cache for each request based on the enabled state.
-By default, caching is enabled.
+Toggles ignoring HTTP cache for each request based on the enabled state.
+By default, HTTP cache is enabled.

 #### browserContext.setCookies(cookies)
 - `cookies` <[Array]<[Object]>>